PopaCubede/calculator/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install the app.
+Use the package manager [npm](https://www.npmjs.com/) to install the app, by doing so:

-First you need to build de backend, from the root folder you can type:
+1. First you need to build de backend, from the root folder.

 ```bash
 cd back && npm i && npm run build
 ```

-Then, you can get the packages for the front:
+2. Then, you can get the packages for the front.

 ```bash
 cd .. && cd front && npm i
 ```

-Finally, you can run both apps by going to the root folder and launch the docker-compose file:
+3. Finally, you can run both apps by going to the root folder and launch the docker-compose file.

 ```bash
 cd .. && docker-compose up